-• up to 50% of the BSPCE 2023-1 founders' share warrant (the "Performance BSPCE-2023-1"), in the event of the achievement of certain objectives determined by the Board of Directors and notified to each Beneficiary in the award letter.
+• Up to 30% of the BSPCE 2023-3 founders' share warrant (the "Performance BSPCE-2023-3"), in the event of the achievement of certain objectives determined by the Board of Directors and notified to each Beneficiary in the award letter.

-The BSPCE-2023-1 founders' share warrants exercisable on a given date will become null and void in the following scenarios:
+The BSPCE-2023-3 founder's share warrants exercisable on a given date will become null and void in the following scenarios:

-- the failure to achieve an objective before the achievement deadline (or, in the absence of such a date, prior to the expiry of the term of validity of the BSPCE-2023-1 founders' share warrants); - in the event of a departure from the Company (in particular due to the termination of the beneficiary's duties as corporate officer within the Company); - failure to exercise prior to the expiry of the term of validity of the BSPCE-2023-1 founders' share warrant.
+- Failure to achieve an objective before the achievement deadline (or, in the absence of such a date, prior to the expiry of the term of validity of the BSPCE-2023-3 founders' share warrants). - In the event of a departure from the Company (in particular due to the termination of the beneficiary's duties as corporate officer within the Group). - Failure to exercise prior to the expiry of the term of validity of the BSPCE-2023-3 founders' share warrant.